VEVOR Pre-Assembled Coop Door: Review (2024)

 The ABS plastic housing is pretty large, measuring 12″ to 4″, and is almost 3″ thick.
 You can open it by unscrewing the four side screws with plastic covers.

-As said before, VEVOR offers a range of chicken coop doors, all varying in style and features.
-If you’re looking for something in particular, be careful to purchase the right VEVOR door that matches your needs.
-However, VEVOR currently concentrates solely on marketing this particular door and doesn’t offer doors with aluminum rods at the moment.
+As said before, VEVOR offers a range of chicken coop doors, which can vary in style.
+However, VEVOR currently concentrates solely on marketing this particular door and doesn’t offer their previous doors with aluminum rods at the moment.

 The ABS plastic housing is shaped like a house.
 ABS is short for Acrylonitrile Butadiene Styrene, an opaque thermoplastic known for its rigidity and strength.
 The housing is waterproof and can withstand the elements’ normal wear and tear.

-The entire door plus opener measures in the closed position, 16 inches in length and 12 inches in width.
+The entire door, plus the opener, measures 16 inches in length and 12 inches in width in the closed position.
 The door opens from bottom to top, requiring additional space above the door opening for it to function properly.

 While the door and controller measure 16 inches in length in the closed position, you’ll need an additional 12 inches above the door opening for the door to slide open.
 Always ensure you have enough space above the door opening.